-The dimension that benefits the most from the learned question weighter is Relevance (+4%, from 37.5 to 39.2), indicating that our classifier learns which questions target important information.
-We discuss this aspect more in depth in the following section.
+The dimension benefiting the most from our question weighter is Relevance (+4%, from 37.5 to 39.2), indicating that our classifier learns which questions target important information.
+We discuss this aspect more in depth in §5.5.

-Finally, compared to the other metrics, the improvement is remarkable (33.5 vs 11.8 for BERTScore), and allows safer evaluations of the systems while not even requiring references.
+Finally, we do not observe significant differences when using a QA and QG specifically trained on NewsQA.
+Compared to the other metrics, the improvement is remarkable (33.5 vs 11.8 for BERTScore), allowing better evaluations of the systems while not even requiring references.